 Writing is a lot like weeding . . . let go and release.
 With freewriting, there is no worry about the end product; just enjoy the moment of complete surrender.
 When seedling-writings have sprouted, it's time for editing, which is a lot like pruning.
 When I'm pruning a rose bush, I make a few snips, then stand back to see how it's shaping up.
-It's the same with editing. . . . make a few changes, then re-read.
+It's the same with revising . . . make a few changes, then re-read and re-write.
 Keep what's good and continue pruning until the piece has shaped to satisfaction.

-How about you?
-Ready to write?
-Click on Prompts.
 Choose a prompt.
-Set your timer for 15-20 minutes and Just Write.
+Set a time for 15-20 minutes and Just Write!

 Scroll down to the bottom of this page for a very special message from a writing angel.

 "My entire life I've struggled with writing and was accustomed to staring at a blank page.
 Marlene drew me in with her kindness and made me realize I had something to say if I just put pen to paper and write without thinking about it." —Cara

 "I've participated in Marlene's Jumpstart workshops and was amazed at what I was able to write.
 She is truly inspiring and supportive for the hesitant writer like myself." —Pam

 "Thank you so much, Marlene, for holding us all in such a great space and sending us down roads otherwise left untraveled." —Elizabeth uses prompts to elicit visceral feelings for her fictional characters.